Smarty (wireless carrier)

-SMARTY is a mobile telephone flanker brand operated by Hutchison 3G UK Limited using its Three UK mobile network.
+SMARTY is a mobile telephone flanker brand operated by Three UK.
 It aims to attract customers primarily looking for cheaper deals than those available direct from Three, by offering a monthly rolling SIM-only service, limited to online-only support.
-On some plans the operator offers to buy back unused data by means of a bill discount, a practice which is not widespread in the UK but is exhibited elsewhere such as by US carrier Ting.
+On some plans the operator offers to buy back unused data by means of a bill discount, a practice which is not widespread in the UK but is exhibited elsewhere such as by US carrier Ting Mobile.